-In the last few articles, I was talking about the security mechanisms that Microsoft has implemented in Windows 10, to help secure the Windows OS as a platform, to maintain integrity and reliability for corporate workforce.
-If you have not read them yet, below are the links
+In the last few articles, I talked about Microsoft’s security mechanisms in Windows 10 to help secure the Windows OS as a platform to maintain integrity and reliability for the corporate workforce.
+If you have not read them yet, below are the links.

 - Part 1 – Bitlocker Unlocked with Joy – Behind the Scenes Windows 10

-- Part 2 – Device Encryption – Bitlocker made Effortless
+- Part 2 – Device Encryption – Bitlocker made Effortlessly

 - Part 3 – Deciphering Intune’s Scope w.r.t Bitlocker Drive Encryption